-The Phoenicians were skilled in intricate woodworking such as making furniture and inlaying them with ivory carvings, but as the years passed, the Israelite’s woodworking skills improved.
+The Phoenicians were skilled in intricate woodworking, such as making furniture and inlaying them with ivory carvings, but as the years passed, the Israelite’s woodworking skills improved.
 In Isaiah 44:13, the prophet describes the carpenter and his tools, suggesting that during the era of the kings, the Israelites were becoming more adept and involved in carpentry.
-In fact, carpenters were among those Israelites exiled to Babylon after the Babylonians captured Jerusalem in 597 B.C.
+Carpenters were among those Israelites exiled to Babylon after the Babylonians captured Jerusalem in 597 B.C.
 (Jeremiah 24:1; 29:2).

-This cedar was also used in the construction of the so-called “Jesus Boat” of the first century A.D.
-In 1986, two brothers discovered the boat in the northwestern shore of the Sea of Galilee after a tremendous drought had lowered the water level.
+This cedar was also used to construct the so-called “Jesus Boat” of the first century A.D.
+In 1986, two brothers discovered the boat on the northwestern shore of the Sea of Galilee after a tremendous drought had lowered the water level.
 It was similar to the boats Jesus and his disciples would have used to cross and fish the Sea of Galilee.

 Almost 27 feet long and over 7 feet wide, the boat’s types of nails and hull construction placed the boat’s origin between 100 B.C. and 100 A.D.
 It was the first near-complete boat ever found in the Sea of Galilee.